 1. Plain and Colored Concrete Driveways

-We can choose to have a traditional look of concrete driveway or worked with specialized tools to create a textured look or increase grip on a sloped driveway.
+We can choose to have a traditional look of a concrete driveway or work with specialized tools to create a textured look or increase grip on a sloped driveway.

 Colored Concrete can be made with two methods:

-The Plain and Colored Concrete Driveway Cost is 6 $ to 10 $ per square feet.
+The Plain and Colored Concrete Driveway Cost is 6 $ to 10 $ per square foot.